Appalachian Trail Pilgrimage to Life Teen Encounter Atlanta

 - Water bottle or Camelbak

-- Hiking clothes – Recommendation: Bring two sets of clothing.
-You can wash one each night.
-Clothes that dry quickly are best – technical/hiking clothes.
-Avoid cotton.
+- Hiking clothes (clothes that dry quickly are best – technical/hiking clothes.
+Avoid cotton)

 - Light outer shell raincoat